MicrosoftDocs/DocsLegal-pr.en-MY/DocsLegal/termsofuse.md

 ---
+# required metadata
 title: Terms of Use
-description: Terms of use for documentation on docs.microsoft.com.
+description: Terms of Use for documentation on learn.microsoft.com.
-keywords: ''
+keywords: null
-author: ''
+author: null
-manager: ''
+manager: null
-ms.date: 09/19/2018
+ms.date: 09/17/2022
 ms.topic: article
 ms.prod: legal
-ms.technology: ''
+ms.technology: null
 ms.assetid: 674fcfe7-14bb-4fe1-8a25-cbe6eca5dcd1
 layout: ContentPage
-ms.openlocfilehash: 904b079bf9580699105e1f73836cb8f1127c101f
-ms.sourcegitcommit: 608034089d1ea70317f64b4562eee1614c447d8f
-ms.translationtype: HT
-ms.contentlocale: en-MY
-ms.lasthandoff: 04/01/2022
-ms.locfileid: "141347459"
 ---
-# <a name="docsmicrosoftcom---terms-of-use"></a>docs.microsoft.com – Terms of use
+# <a name="learnmicrosoftcom---terms-of-use"></a>docs.microsoft.com – Terms of Use

 ## <a name="acceptance-of-terms"></a>Acceptance of Terms

-The following Terms of Use ("TOU") apply to your use of the Microsoft Docs website ([https://docs.microsoft.com](https://docs.microsoft.com)), Tech Profile ([https://techprofile.microsoft.com](https://techprofile.microsoft.com)) and any associated services.
+The following Terms of Use ("TOU") apply to your use of the Microsoft Learn website ([https://learn.microsoft.com](https://learn.microsoft.com)), Tech Profile and any associated services.
 Microsoft reserves the right to update the TOU at any time without notice to you.
 The most current version of the TOU can be reviewed by clicking on the "Terms of Use" hypertext link located at the bottom of our Web pages.

 ## <a name="description-of-service"></a>Description of Service

-Through the Microsoft Docs website, Tech Profile and associated services, Microsoft provides you with access to a variety of resources, including interactive learning tutorials, documentation, videos, developer tools, download areas, communication forums and product information (collectively the "Services").
+Through the Microsoft Learn website, Tech Profile and associated services, Microsoft provides you with access to a variety of resources, including interactive learning tutorials, documentation, videos, developer tools, download areas, communication forums and product information (collectively the "Services").
 The Services, including any updates, enhancements, new features and/or the addition of any new Web properties, are subject to the TOU.

 ## <a name="personal-and-non-commercial-use-limitation"></a>Personal and Non-Commercial Use Limitation